Sturgeon: Row over ‘beergate’ is Tory move to divert attention from Johnson

 Sir Keir had been scheduled to take part in an Institute for Government briefing, with a speech and question and answer session – though Labour insisted he was not “ducking scrutiny” by no longer taking part.

-It comes amidst an investigation by police over whether a beer-and-curry gathering in Durham in April last year breached lockdown rules.
+It comes during an investigation by police over whether a beer-and-curry gathering in Durham in April last year breached lockdown rules.

 Labour insists the food was consumed between work events, meaning it was within the rules despite the ban on indoor socialising.